-- 1. Very addictive - 2.
-Dilated pupils and elevated blood pressure - 3.
-Increased heart rate, respiratory rate, and body temperature - 4.
-Ulceration of the mucous membrane of the nose (nasal administration) - 5.
-Psychological and physical dependency - 6.
-Crack or freebase rock is extremely addictive, and its effects are felt within 10 seconds - 7.
-Loss of appetite, tactile hallucinations, paranoia, and seizures - 8.
-Death by cardiac arrest or respiratory failure - 9.
-Mixtures of cocaine and heroin (Speedball) have resulted in overdose deaths
+- 1. Very addictive. - 2.
+Dilated pupils and elevated blood pressure. - 3.
+Increased heart rate, respiratory rate, and body temperature. - 4.
+Ulceration of the mucous membrane of the nose (nasal administration). - 5.
+Psychological and physical dependency. - 6.
+Crack or freebase rock is extremely addictive, and its effects are felt within 10 seconds. - 7.
+Loss of appetite, tactile hallucinations, paranoia, and seizures. - 8.
+Death by cardiac arrest or respiratory failure.

+9. Mixtures of cocaine and heroin (speedball) have resulted in overdose deaths.

-Amphetamines, Methamphetamine, and Other Stimulants - (Amphetamines, MDMA, Ritalin)
+Amphetamines, methamphetamine, and other stimulants (amphetamines, MDMA, Ritalin)

-- 1. Stimulants are very addictive - 2.
-Diversion, an illegal transfer to another person, is a problem on college campuses - 3.
-Abuse usually involves higher doses - 4.
-Amphetamines, especially methamphetamine, are highly addictive - 5.
-Restlessness, anxiety, mood swings, panic and paranoid thoughts, and hallucinations - 6.
-Circulatory and cardiac disturbances, convulsions, and coma - 7.
-Heavy, frequent doses can produce brain damage, resulting in speech disturbance and difficulty in turning thoughts into words - 8.
-Feelings of restlessness, anxiousness, and moodiness - 9.
-An amphetamine injection creates a sudden increase in blood pressure, which may result in stroke, very high fever, or heart failure - 10.
-Methamphetamine is a more potent amphetamine with a long half-life.
-"Meth" is associated with extreme behavioral problems, which disrupt social functioning and cause dental and dermatological problems - 11.
-Amphetamine abuse, especially methamphetamine, causes psychosis - 12.
-Methamphetamine addiction cases severe oral cavity problems, "meth-mouth"
+- 1. Stimulants are very addictive. - 2.
+Diversion, an illegal transfer to another person, is a problem on college campuses. - 3.
+Misuse usually involves higher doses. - 4.
+Amphetamines, especially methamphetamine, are highly addictive. - 5.
+Restlessness, anxiety, mood swings, panic and paranoid thoughts, and hallucinations. - 6.
+Circulatory and cardiac disturbances, convulsions, and coma.

+7. Heavy, frequent doses can produce brain damage, resulting in speech disturbance and difficulty in turning thoughts into words.

+8. Feelings of restlessness, anxiousness, and moodiness.

+9. An amphetamine injection creates a sudden increase in blood pressure, which may result in stroke, very high fever, or heart failure.

+10. Methamphetamine is a more potent amphetamine with a long half-life.
+"Meth" is associated with extreme behavioral problems, which disrupt social functioning and cause dental and dermatological problems.

+11. Amphetamine misuse, especially methamphetamine, causes psychosis.

+12. Methamphetamine addiction cases severe oral cavity problems.